StevenBlack/hosts/readme.md

 Add one or more *optional* extensions, which originate from subfolders of the `extensions/` folder.
 Again the url in `update.info` controls where this extension finds its updates.

+Create an *optional* `blacklist` file.
+The contents of this file (containing a listing of additional domains in `hosts` file format) are appended to the unified hosts file during the update process.
+A sample `blacklist` is included, and may be modified as you desire.

+  * NOTE: The `blacklist` is not tracked by git, so any changes you make won't be overridden when you `git pull` this repo from `origin` in the future.

 ### How do I include my own custom domain mappings?

 If you have custom hosts records, place them in file `myhosts`.
 The contents of this file are prepended to the